Training for Systems Change: Addressing Tobacco and Behavioral Health - Course 1

 |In support of improving patient care, the University of Wisconsin–Madison ICEP is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.|

 American Medical Association

-The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 4 AMA PRA Category 1 Credits™.
+The University of Wisconsin–Madison ICEP designates this enduring material for a maximum of 3.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 4 ANCC contact hours and Iowa Board of Nursing contact hours.
-ANCC pharmacotherapeutic contact hours will be calculated and awarded as appropriate to meet the needs of advanced practice nurses.
+The University of Wisconsin–Madison ICEP designates this enduring material for a maximum of 3.5 ANCC contact hours.
 The University of Wisconsin–Madison School of Nursing is Iowa Board of Nursing provider 350.

 Continuing Education Units

 The University of Wisconsin–Madison, as a member of the University Continuing Education Association (UCEA), authorizes this program for .35 continuing education units (CEUs) or 3.5 hours.